-- An insolvency practitioner shall comply with the fundamental principles set out under section 100.5 of this Code.
-The five fundamental principles are: - (a) Integrity to be straightforward and honest in all professional and business relationships.
+- An insolvency practitioner shall comply with the fundamental principles set out in paragraph 110.1 A1 under Chapter A of the Code.
+The five fundamental principles are: - (a) Integrity to be straightforward and honest in all professional and business relationships. - (b) Objectivity not to compromise professional or business judgments because of bias, conflict of interest or undue influence of others

-- (b) Objectivity to not allow bias, conflict of interest or undue influence of others to override professional or business judgements - (c) Professional Competence and Due Care to maintain professional knowledge and skill at the level required to ensure that a client or employer receives competent professional services based on current developments in practice, legislation and techniques, and act diligently and in accordance with applicable technical and professional standards. - (d) Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships and, therefore, not disclose any such information to third parties without proper and specific authority, unless there is a legal or professional right or duty to disclose, nor use the information for the personal advantage of the insolvency practitioner or third parties. - (e) Professional Behaviour to comply with relevant laws and regulations and avoid any action that discredits the profession. - 500.6 Insolvency practitioners shall be aware that the intention of this section of the Code is important.
-Insolvency practitioners shall therefore look to and comply with the fundamental principles and not merely focus on the specific situations analysed in this section.
+- (c) Professional Competence and Due Care to: - (i) Attain and maintain professional knowledge and skill at the level required to ensure that a client or employing organization receives competent professional service, based on current technical and professional standards and relevant legislation; and - (ii) Act diligently and in accordance with applicable technical and professional standards. - (d) Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships. - (e) Professional Behaviour to comply with relevant laws and regulations and avoid any conduct that the professional accountant knows or should know might discredit the profession. - 500.6 It is important for an insolvency practitioner to be aware of the intention of this section of the Code.
+An insolvency practitioner shall look to and comply with the fundamental principles and not merely focus on the specific situations analyzed in this section.
 All of the fundamental principles are important.
 They direct the attention of an insolvency practitioner to the overriding importance of professional ethics in his professional life.
 They are as important in the acceptance and conduct of liquidation and insolvency work as in any other area of professional life. - As it is the fundamental principle of objectivity that more frequently gives rise to ethical dilemmas, this section of the Code provides more specific guidance primarily in respect of objectivity.
 The preservation of objectivity needs to be demonstrated by the maintenance of an insolvency practitioner's independence from influences, which could affect his objectivity.
 An insolvency practitioner shall not only be satisfied as to the actual objectivity which he can bring to his judgement, decisions and conduct, but shall also be mindful of how his objectivity may be perceived by others.
-An insolvency practitioner shall also be aware of the possible threat to objectivity if he engages in regular or reciprocal arrangements in relation to such appointments with another practice unit or organisation.
+An insolvency practitioner shall also be aware of the possible threat to objectivity if he engages in regular or reciprocal arrangements in relation to appointments with another practice or organization.